 - If you have tried martial arts before and did not like it because of the pressure to spar or fight in tournaments (a big money maker for some martial arts groups).
 Or you thought you could not measure to some abstract standard.

-- If you got tired of hidden fees and other surprise expenses and long term contracts. - If you sign up for lessons from great grandmaster so and so, but a Junior Assistant instructor trainee (who couldn't teach their way out of a wet paper bag) taught all the classes -- Master Koo teaches all classes.
+- If you sign up for lessons from great grandmaster so and so, but a Junior Assistant instructor trainee (who couldn't teach their way out of a wet paper bag) taught all the classes -- Master Koo teaches all classes.

 - If you want to take martial arts but could not find a studio that had classes to fit your schedule -- Master Koo teaches 20 classes a week.